bombasticSlacks/Aspirant/Game/Stats.md

 Your [Agility](Stats#Agility) + [Intelligence](Stats#Intelligence).
 Used to determine turn order in combat.

 #### Threat
 The size of your largest weapon.
 Used to determine who unintelligent monsters target at random.

+* A character that is unarmed still has a base threat of 1.
+* A character that is unconscious or otherwise detained should have a threat of 0.

 #### Max Toxicity
 Your characters can only handle a certain amount of foreign material in your body before becoming ill.